From A “Traditional” Office to An Industrial Office Warehouse for Rent? A Case Study

 After the first round of visits, The Glam Hub narrowed down their list to three spaces that perfectly met their storage space needs: two industrial warehouse spaces in Ang Mo Kio and one high-specs industrial space near Singapore Science Park to the west.
 All three top options were bare units, giving The Glam Hub free rein to design and fit-out their space as they saw fit.
 The Glam Hub also considered other features like location, size, and nearby amenities.

-The Glam Hub was especially drawn to the industrial warehouse space at Ang Mo Kio.
+The Glam Hub was especially drawn to the office warehouse space at Ang Mo Kio.
 While not in the CBD, the Ang Mo Kio neighbourhood is only a short drive away from town and accessible via the Bishan and Ang Mo Kio MRT stations.
 The space is significantly larger than their original space, with a cargo bay and an additional 4,000-5,000 square feet available for storage.
 As an added bonus, the space comes with in-house amenities as well—a food court on the ground floor, a clinic, and a free shuttle service to the nearest MRT.
 In contrast, the other office locations in their shortlist were not as conveniently located and had fewer in-house amenities.

 Step 3: Evaluate